kukuu/AGILITY/JavaScript-EventLoop.md

 This represents a serious issue.
 That is why, to avoid it, it is recommended not to use Node.js with computation-heavy systems.

-But then with query API languages like GraphQL in the market, which is supported by node.js this will soon be a thing of the past.
+But then with query API languages like GraphQL, and asynchronous side effect middleware like redux-saga in the market, which is supported by node.js this will soon be a thing of the past.
 Queries are passed through and managed at the client side level other than through end points to the server again and again.

 ## Immaturity of tooling